 Taxes Just Got a Whole Lot More Complicated

-What Will Happen if You Accidentally Use Your Business Credit Card for Personal Expenses?
+What if You Accidentally Use Your Business Credit Card for Personal Expenses?

 Humans make mistakes.
 Luckily, if you make a mistake, there are ways to fix it.
 The first thing you need to do is keep track of the personal expense that you accidentally put onto the card.
 The next thing you want to do is pay off the personal expense charge as quickly as possible.
 This frees up funds that you can use on your actual business.